1980 Moradabad riots

-The 1980 Moradabad riots, also known as the Moradabad Muslim Massacre, refers to violence that happened in the Indian city of Moradabad during August–November 1980.
+The 1980 Moradabad riots happened in the Indian city of Moradabad during August–November 1980.
 When a pig entered the local Idgah during the Eid festival prayer on 13 August, local Muslims asked the police to remove the pig, but the police refused to do so.
 This led to a confrontation between the police and the Muslims.
-The police responded with indiscriminate firing, which led to over one hundred deaths.
+The police responded with indiscriminate firing, which led to many deaths.
 This was followed by a series of violent incidents which became religious in nature, and led to arson, looting and murders.

-The violent incidents continued until November 1980.
-The total death tally is uncertain: the government recognized and paid compensation for 400 deaths, while the unofficial estimates run as high as 2500.